We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 TokenTax could be deemed high-priced for retail investors, but it depends on your transaction volumes – plus there isn't a free plan or trial version.
 The paid plan starts from $65 (Basic plan) to $3,499 (VIP).
 The basic plan is extremely limited, allowing up to 500 transactions.
 This plan only supports Coinbase API integration.
 The next option goes for $199/year (Premium) with a transaction limit of 5,000 transactions.
 After that, we have the $799/year Pro package, which caters to 20,000 transactions.
 This is quite pricey compared to the other options in our review.
 Koinly's free plan offers more transactions too.

 Overall, TokenTax is a great platform for those with large portfolios.
 The tax harvesting tool is useful for calculating capital gains, but not for those with a small portfolio.
-It has a good user interface – making it easy for investors to calculate or file taxes.
+It has a good user interface for investors to calculate or file taxes.
 However, the DeFi connection, although available, is not robust based on our experience.
-And when it comes to pricing, newcomers might look at better options.

 - Developed by a team of experts